 7. Spiceworks TFTP server

 The Spiceworks TFTP server is focussed on network management.
-Keeping all of your devices up-to-date, as well as ensuring all the configuration are standard across the organization, can be difficult.
+Keeping all of your devices up-to-date, as well as ensuring all the configuration are standard across the organization for every router and switch, can be difficult.
 The Spiceworks TFTP server can help keep all your devices running current firmware and configs with minimal effort.
 One of the additional Spiceworks features is the ability to compare network configurations side-by-side with existing backups to quickly spot devices running outdated software.
 Small insights like that can help quickly pin down rogue behaviour in network segments.

 Linux TFTP servers